Regular procedure

 • or the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond his control.

 Personal interviews are usually conducted by the authority responsible for taking the decisions, i.e. by the Home Office caseworkers, although it will not always be the same individual.
-Asylum seekers are entitled to have a legal representative with them at the personal interview, but there is no public funding for this for adult claimants, save in the case of lack of mental capacity,[16] and so few are able to do so in practice.
+Asylum seekers are entitled to have a legal representative with them at the personal interview, but there is no public funding for this for adult claimants, save in the case of lack of mental capacity,[23] and so few are able to do so in practice as they are unlikely to be able to pay for their legal representative’s attendance themselves.
 Where there is a legal representative present, their role is not to put the asylum seeker’s case, but to ensure that their client is able to participate fully and properly in the interview.
-New guidance on interviewing applicants was published in 2021[17]; changes include up to date information on childcare, specific guidance on interviewing unaccompanied children now over 18, videoconferencing, advice on inadmissibility and the recording of interviews.
+New guidance on interviewing applicants was published in 2021;[24] changes include up to date information on childcare, specific guidance on interviewing unaccompanied children now over 18, videoconferencing, advice on inadmissibility and the recording of interviews.

-The guidelines on gender issues require provision of childcare so that parents do not have to have their children present while being interviewed about possibly traumatic experiences.[18]
-This is now formally in place in every location (other than offices with no interview facility) although different arrangements are in place at each venue and there have been some gaps due to a change of provider or location.
+The guidelines on asylum interviews require provision of childcare so that parents do not have to have their children present while being interviewed about possibly traumatic experiences.[27]
+This is now formally in place in every location (other than offices with no interview facility) although different arrangements are in place at each venue.
+[28]

 Videoconferencing

 Increasingly, substantive interviews may take place through video conferencing facilities, to accommodate an interviewing officer or interpreter being located in a different area from the applicant.
-The guidance has been revised to reflect this.[19]
+The guidance has been revised to reflect this.[29]
 Substantive interviews were paused between mid-March and the end of June 2020.
-When they resumed they mainly take place via video link; the asylum seeker is invited to the usual Home Office premises but the interviewing officer may be working from home or in a different office.
-Some face-to-face interviews have resumed, [20] although they are likely to remain an exception rather than the rule, particularly in light of new casework specialisms meaning it is increasingly likely that the interviewing officer and decision maker will be located in a different region from the applicant.
+Since they resumed they mainly take place via video link; the asylum seeker is invited to the usual Home Office premises but the interviewing officer may be working from home or in a different office.
+The interpreter may also join by video, although the guidance also provides for them to join by audio only.
+Some face-to-face interviews have resumed,[30] although they are likely to remain an exception rather than the rule, particularly in light of new casework specialisms meaning it is increasingly likely that the interviewing officer and decision maker will be located in a different region from the applicant.
+Concerns have been raised about the use of video conferencing interviews, these include IT issues, inconsistent information about how the remote interviews work, issues with safeguarding procedures and a lack of transparency.[31]

 Interpretation